 “the truth has a voice

+It is not just this speech from Oprah that is making waves.
 To this day countless brave souls are speaking up about their ordeals with abuse of power and harassment.
 It is a shame that a hateful few continue to spew forth their propaganda and agenda.
 Attempting to peg Oprah and these courageous women as enablers and hypocrites.
 As opposed to true hypocrites who have the audacity to preach support yet remain silent over tales involving their own serial misogynistic experiences.
 And while the #metoo movement continues to grow daily, some influential women have gone and cast confusion to the subject.
 Blurring the lines between unsolicited advances and abuse with sexual revolution.

 Rather than celebrating real enforceable change, people with zero comprehension on the matter use this to attack and belittle.
 Claim ridiculousness that such advances are complimentary to women.
 And write-off vocalisations of their displeasure with childlike rebuttals.
-Rather than proclaim such pearls of wisdom, like those by Oprah, the kind that are not articulated and revered as often as they should, they chose to detract instead.
+Rather than proclaim such pearls of wisdom, like the speech from Oprah, the kind that are not articulated and revered as often as they should, they chose to detract instead.
 To point out other pivotal issues with the world and because of societies lack of conversation, like a toddler throwing a temper tantrum, tear everyone and everything around them down.

 Good or bad be damned.